timetoady/timetoady.gihub.io/_posts/2020-11-28-Basketball-The-Final_Project-Week-4.md

 It turned out the problem was twofold.

 First, the format of my API call had to change.
-As I had it worked perfectly for single calls in a `try...catch` block, but it was not passing the info I needed to further functions(the ID my POST generated that I needed to pass on to my stats to connect them to my player), and gave me that blurping error message for my second call.
+As I had it worked perfectly for single calls in a `try...catch` block, but it was not passing the info I needed to further functions (the new ID my `POST` to MongoDB generated that I needed to pass on to my stats to connect them to my player), and gave me that blurping error message for my second call.
 I needed to reformat my standard API call to handle a second passed JSON for my stats.

 So my function went from this: